Badlands Fast Facts

 What are the highest and lowest elevations in Badlands National Park?

-Badlands’ slowest point is 2,365 feet near the visitor center.
+Badlands’ lowest point is 2,365 feet near the visitor center.
 The highest point in Badlands is 3,340 feet at Red Shirt Table.

 What time zone is Badlands National Park located in?